rajsiddarth/Time_Series_Forecasting/README.md

-# Time_Series_Forecasting
-Time_series_forecasting in R using ARIMA,Auto ARIMA and Holt Winters
+# Time Series Forecasting Techniques using R

+## ARIMA
+Using Arima_Airlines